LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 What about PowerShell´s ConstrainedLanguage Mode?
 AMSI who?

+*Please excuse all the screenshots in german language.
+It seems I am too dumb to change OS language in my lab.
+I promise to do better next time.*

 ## Introduction

 During pentests or Red Team assessments, it all comes down to our beloved toolbox, containing all the usefull and naughty stuff of a pentester´s every day life.